I’ve been visiting Mount Desert Island for more than 40 years and have come to know all about the best places to stay in Bar Harbor, Maine.

 Rose Eden Cottages

-Located next to one of my favorite restaurants in Bar Harbor, Sweet Pea’s Farm Cafe, the Rose Eden Cottages also allow pets in all but 1 of their cottages for just $10 per night.
+Located next to one of my favorite restaurants in Bar Harbor, Sweet Pea’s Farm Cafe, the Rose Eden Cottages also allow pets in all but 1 of their cottages for just $10 per night on top of the nightly rate.

 Wonder View Inn